60TH INAUGURAL CEREMONIES

 THE SIGNING CEREMONY

-Following the Swearing-In Ceremonies, the president gathers in the President’s Room adjacent to the Senate Chamber to sign nominations and proclamations.
+Following the Swearing-In Ceremonies, the President moved to the President’s Room adjacent to the Senate Chamber to sign nominations and proclamations.
 President Trump, surrounded by the JCCIC Members, the Vice President, and the First Lady, signs the first official actions of his second term.

 THE SIGNING CEREMONY

-Following the Swearing-In Ceremonies, the president gathers in the President’s Room adjacent to the Senate Chamber to sign nominations and proclamations.
+Following the Swearing-In Ceremonies, the president moved to the President’s Room adjacent to the Senate Chamber to sign nominations and proclamations.
 President Trump, surrounded by the JCCIC Members, the Vice President, and the First Lady, signs the first official actions of his second term.

 THE INAUGURAL LUNCHEON